 Introduction: Add Aux to Sonos Using Raspberry Pi

 I have always been fascinated by the Raspberry Pi but never had a real need for one until now.
 We have three Sonos components in our house: A Play 5 in the living room, a Play 3 in the bedroom and a Sonos CONNECT:AMP powering outdoor speakers on our patio.
 With them we can listen to practically anything except our local radio station which doesn't stream over the Internet.
-I have a tabletop radio upstairs in my office that has a line-out and wanted to be able to listen to it throughout the house mainly for the live sports broadcasts.
+I have a tabletop radio upstairs in my office that has a line-out and wanted to be able to listen to it throughout the house mainly for live sports broadcasts.
 I could have accomplished this by buying another Play 5 or CONNECT and use their line-in but I didn't have enough room in my little office nor did I want to invest that much more money just to have that capability.
 I decided to learn how to program a Raspberry Pi to add a remote line-in for our Sonos speakers.
-I wrote this Instructable for the complete Raspberry Pi NOOB, which I was until just a few days ago, with what I feel is the most concise, least amount of steps necessary to have a Raspberry Pi automatically start serving a 320 kbps stereo mp3 stream to Sonos within seconds of booting up.
+I wrote this Instructable for the complete Raspberry Pi NOOB, which I was until just a few days ago, with what I feel is the most concise, least amount of steps necessary to have a Raspberry Pi automatically start serving a live 320 kbps stereo mp3 stream to Sonos within seconds of booting up.
 This is also the perfect way to listen to your turntable throughout the house on Sonos.

 What you will need:

 A desktop or laptop computer with a microSD card reader

 Monitor or TV with HDMI input (for initial setup only)

 USB or bluetooth keyboard and mouse (for initial setup only)